bretton/api-connectors/Cribnotes.md

 balance = bitmex.privateGetUserWalletHistory()
 ```

-The issue is also outlined in the [ccxt documentation](https://github.com/ccxt/ccxt/wiki/Manual#overriding-the-nonce).
+The issue is outlined in the [ccxt documentation](https://github.com/ccxt/ccxt/wiki/Manual#overriding-the-nonce).

-Additionally, if using [ccxt](https://github.com/ccxt/ccxt/) the correct symbol for XBTUSD is actually `BTC/USD` despite working fine with `XBTUSD` on the Delta server.
-Other instruments seem to work fine with the name, it's just this quirk with `ccxt` and Bitmex XBTUSD.
+If using [ccxt](https://github.com/ccxt/ccxt/) the correct symbol for XBTUSD is actually `BTC/USD`.

+`XBTUSD` will work on the Delta server.